shpml/fundamentals/04_chapter/02_lesson.md

 }
 ```

-**font-style**

-To make normal text italic, use the property font-style and the value “italic.”
+**font-style**: To make normal text italic, use the property font-style and the value “italic.”
 To reverse this effect, use the value “normal.”

 ```css
 a {